Melky-Phoe/StateSmurf/SmurfTestingScripts/README.md

 ### Scenarios

 #### keys:
-- setup : list of commands, that are run once on the beginning
+- setup : list of commands, that are run once at the beginning
 - between_runs : list of commands, that are run in between each test scenario
 - cleanup : list of commands, that are run once at the end of all tests
 - default_executable (optional) : path to the tested executable; the --executable argument has priority over this